 Unless you absolutely never have to go underneath a vehicle, there’s a chance that you already own a mechanics creeper.
-They can be bought for a few bucks to a few hundred bucks, but how do you know if you’re buying the best creeper?
-It really comes down to the old fashioned thing … your need and requirement.
+They can be bought for a few bucks to a few hundred bucks.
+But, how do you know if you’re buying the best creeper?
+It really comes down to your needs and requirements.

 Sure, you can buy one from a big box store, it may be sufficient to get the job done, but could it be better?
 Probably.

-You see, a great many of the cheaper creepers are just built as something that’s marginally better than trying to slide your body across a hard floor, they haven’t had much thought put in to them, and consequently, they either fail prematurely, or don’t work as they’re intended.
+You see, a great many of the cheaper creepers are just built as something that’s marginally better than trying to slide your body across a hard floor.
+They haven’t had much thought put into them.
+Consequently, they either fail prematurely or don’t work as they’re intended.

 The biggest problems usually come from two areas – the wheels (or casters) and the strength of the baseboard.
-Finding a creeper with a baseboard that isn’t strong enough just means that it will break if you apply too much pressure on a single point – they’re designed to have the load spread across the whole creeper, so this means that even just sitting on the creeper could break it.
+Finding a creeper with a baseboard that isn’t strong enough just means that it will break if you apply too much pressure on a single point.
+They’re designed to have the load spread across the whole creeper.
+This means that even just sitting on the creeper could break it.

-The wheels are a whole issue on their own … too small and they get stopped with the tiniest obstruction, too big and the creeper is too high, and then we have the issues of control, direction, bearings, breaking … like I say, a whole world of pain if you get it wrong.
+The wheels are a whole issue on their own.
+If they’re too small, they get stopped with the tiniest obstruction.
+If they’re too big, the creeper is too high.
+Then, we have the issues of control, direction, bearings, breaking, etc. – a whole world of pain if you get it wrong.

-You should also consider that a creeper doesn’t just have one use … I’ve seen them used to slide transmissions under vehicles, heavy engine parts, subframes … actually transporting a human around is a small part of their job.
+You should also consider that a creeper doesn’t just have one use.
+I’ve seen them used to slide transmissions under vehicles, heavy engine parts, subframes, etc. Actually, transporting a human around is a small part of their job.

-And comfort plays a role too – spending hours under a car on your back isn’t fun at the best of times, but if that’s on a creeper that’s just plain uncomfortable, you’ll soon be wishing for something else.
+Comfort plays a role too.
+Spending hours under a car on your back isn’t fun at the best of times.
+And if it’s on a creeper that’s just plain uncomfortable, you’ll soon be wishing for something else.